MarahHab/React_Portfolio/README.md

 ## Features

-📌  Display an overview ofmyself and my skills. \
+📌  Display an overview of myself and my skills. \
 📌 Showcase my projects with descriptions and links. \
 📌 Contact information and links to your social profiles.\
 📌 Responsive design for various devices.\